 The opening timings of Jambukeswarar Akhilandeswari Temple are from 05.30 AM to 01.00 PM and 03:00 PM to 09:00 PM.

 Brihadishvara Temple also called Rajarajesvaram Temple dedicated to Lord Shiva.
 The Great Living Chola temples such as the Brihadeeswara Temple, are listed as World Heritage sites and draw the attention of visitors internationally.
-This temple is one of the most beautiful architectural splendors of the country.

 WHO BUILT BRIHADEESWARA TEMPLE?